 - Search and select Deploy a simple Windows VM.

-- Click on Deploy to azure button.
+- Click on the Deploy to the azure button.
 This will redirect you to your azure portal.
 You can enter your credentials to sign in.

-- Click on Edit Template option in Template section.
+- Click on the Edit Template option in the Template section.

 - Review all variables an parameters in the JSON file.
 Change the name of the virtual machine to myVMTemplate in virtual machine parameters and save changes.

 - Create a new Resource Group and give it a name.
 Configure the other settings as shown in the image.
 Click on Review + create (Give a unique username and password for the VM and set DNS Label Prefix to myvmtemplatexxxx where xxxx can replace any number or alphabets.)

 - Monitor the deployment and then click Create.

 - From home, go to All Services and search Virtual Machines.
 Select and open your Virtual Machine.

 - You can customize the time span according to your needs.
 In Overview pane, Select the Monitoring tab and scroll to check data.

 - Review various types of charts to monitor virtual machine.
 You can click on any chart to add metrics or change the chart type other than as displayed.

 - Now from left sidebar click on Activity Log.
 Activity Log records all the operations such as creation or modification in VM every time.
 You can try adding filters and search for any specific operation.